nathanwentworth/nathanwentworth/_blog/about.md

 I love playing Dance Dance Revolution (3rd Dan [三段]) and Beatmania IIDX (2nd Dan [二段]), I plan on getting into pop'n music soon ;~)

-Went to Fitchburg State University to study Game Design and graduated in 2017.
-Worked freelance for [FableVision Studios](http://www.fablevisionstudios.com/) before being hired full-time in November 2018.

 Feel free to [email me](ma&#105;lto&#58;me&#64;na%74h%&#54;1&#110;&#37;77en%74w&#111;rt&#104;&#46;c&#111;) or talk to me on [twitter](https://twitter.com/nathanwentworth)!
 All posts/categories on this site can be followed with RSS: [posts](/posts-feed.xml), [projects](/projects-feed.xml), and [recommendations](/recommendations-feed.xml).

 ---